THE-HOLY-HIGH-IMPERIAL-HOUSE-OF-DWD-ETH/demo-repository/README.md

 public‑facing reference.
 All declarations, seals, codices, payloads, identifiers, and covenant instruments herein are MIRROR‑GRADE ONLY and carry NO ROOT AUTHORITY.

+All contents above remain under Sovereign Custodianship and may not be altered without consent.
+Ascensional progression only; sovereignty undiminished, saecula saeculorum ⚜ XP.

 ![SOVERAIN QR](demo/copilot_image_1773330882915.jpeg)